 A common scenario for rear-ends are a sudden deceleration by the first car and a delayed response from the following car slamming into it.
 Conversely, a following car may accelerate too fast and not be able to brake fast enough to the oncoming lane’s traffic.

 In rear-end collisions, the driver who crashes into the back of another car is presumed to be guilty.
 The reasoning is as follows: if a driver acts reasonably and prudently, with respect to speed as well as cautiously reacting to pertinent road conditions, then there is no good excuse for why said driver cannot cease his or her vehicle’s movement in order to avoid a collision.
 This presumption, however, is typically suspended when rear-end collisions exist within a domino effect framework in which there is a chain reaction so that even stationary vehicles, e.g. in a pseudo-traffic jam, can be moved into those standing, idling, or moving before them.

 Rear end collisions range from minor scratches to serious injury.
 R&B Singer Brandi was involved in a read-end accident that left an older woman dead in 2006 when she did not stop in time and ran into the car.

-Our auto accident attorneys can help ensure that you understand your legal rights and take the appropriate steps to pursue damages.
-Our analysis can also shed light on whether a collision case is likely to be pursued given California’s current laws, and put peace in your mind that a proper legal “situation analysis “was conducted given all the information available.
+Our analysis can also shed light on whether a collision case is likely to be pursued given California’s current laws, and put peace in your mind that a proper legal "situation analysis "was conducted given all the information available.